nickkeepfer/GitWorkshop/02-Getting-Started-With-Git/README.md

 ## Creating Your First Repository

-Start by creating a new directory for your project, navigate into it, and initialize a new Git repository.
+Start by creating a new directory for your project, navigate into it, and initialise a new Git repository.
 From a terminal (in the location you want the project to be housed) type:

 ```bash
 mkdir my-first-repo